AngularAvanzado1/angular-boss/docs/2-change.md

   so that: I can take less units

 As a: customer,
-  I want: to see every time the current units and number of products in my basket so that: I can know what I'm buying
+  I want: to see always counters of my basket so that: I can know what I'm buying
 ```

----

-class: impact

-# 1 Estrategias de detección del cambio

-## Default

-## OnPush

 ---